1. Language and Speakers

 3.3.1.7.4 Time nominals

-Traditional Aboriginal society had different experiences of time to those of western societies.
-We can expect to find these differences reflected within lexemes describing time and the passing of time.
+Traditional Aboriginal societies had different experiences of time, compared to that of western society.
+We can expect to find these differences reflected within examples describing time and the passing of time.

 3.3.3 Nominal Derivational Morphology